 Metrics Agent

-Metrics Agent is a component of NKE that is used to monitor applications.
-It is the successor to Prometheus.
+Metrics Agent is a component of NKE that monitors applications.
+It succeeds Prometheus.

 Usage

-A new Metrics Agent instance is deployed in the nine-system namespace upon creation.
+NKE deploys a new Metrics Agent instance in the nine-system namespace upon creation.
 The pods run on control-plane nodes, so node pools remain fully available for applications.

 The Metrics Agent is based on Victoria Metrics.

-Configuration is managed via prometheus-operator project resources.
-The following resource types are used for scraping configurations, alerting, and recording rules:
+Manage configuration via prometheus-operator project resources.
+Use the following resource types to configure scraping, alerting, and recording rules:

-Metrics are collected and sent to an external Metrics Cluster.
+The agent collects metrics and sends them to an external Metrics Cluster.
 This offloads resources from the NKE cluster control-plane compared to the previous Prometheus product.

 Exporters and Metrics